jeromede/rtc.pa/README.md

 For example:

-`https://hub.jazz.net/ccm01 "UU | PPP" jazz_admin iloveyou`
+`https://hub.jazz.net/ccm13 "UU | PPP" jazz_admin iloveyou`

 ## Preconditions

-The target project areas should already exist, with its users.
+The target project area should already exist, with its users.

 ## Workaround for work items history